music-suite/music-suite/src/User-Guide.md

 All standard representations support MusicXML output.
 The [musicxml2](http://hackage.haskell.org/package/musicxml2) package is used for parsing and pretty printing.

 The output is fairly complete, with some limitations ([reports][issue-tracker] welcome).
-There are no plans to support import in the near future.
+There are no plans to support input in the near future.

 Beware of the extreme verboseness of XML, for example: